Privacy Policy

 - We do not sell, rent, or trade your data.

-- We do not use third-party analytics or tracking SDKs.
+- We do not use advertising SDKs or cross-app tracking.

 - We do not use cookies (there is no web app).

-- We do not collect your location, contacts, photos, microphone, or health data.
+- We do not collect your location, contacts, microphone, or health data.

 How long we keep it

 We keep your account and the data tied to it for as long as your account is active.
-If you ask us to delete your account, we delete your account record and the recipes, preferences, and feedback associated with it from our database.
+If you ask us to delete your account, we delete your account record and the recipes, meal plans, and grocery lists associated with it from our database.
 Backups containing the data may persist for up to 30 days before they roll off.
+Analytics events and crash reports tied to your user ID may persist longer with the third-party providers we use; email us to request full deletion from those systems as well.

 Your rights